DadeCountyCoder/todolist/README.md

 # todolist
-create to simple do list in react
+create to simple do list in react. practicing react.